5 Chickens That Lay Colored Eggs

 Pre-emergent applications sprayed twice a year are virtually 100%, and a fraction of the cost too.
 We use a professional service here in Phoenix that guarantees we won’t see a single weed or they come back free of charge.

-However, now that I have some chickens that are retired and free range on my property, I had concerns about their exposure to my bi-annual pre-emergent treatment scheduled for this week.
+However, now that I have some retired and free-range chickens on my property, I had concerns about their exposure to my bi-annual pre-emergent treatment scheduled for this week.

 Are Herbicides Harmful to Chickens?

 Herbicides are intended to kill weeds.
-While many herbicides are usually not as toxic as pesticides, herbicides may be dangerous to chickens… and in my opinion, neither are a good idea, for chickens, nor people.
+While many herbicides are usually not as toxic as pesticides, herbicides may be dangerous to chickens… and in my opinion, neither is a good idea, for chickens, or people.

 Back to Chicken Keeping Resources HOME PAGE